ebanalyse/NERDA/docs/index.md

 text = 'Jens Hansen har en bondegård' model.predict_text(text)
 ```
 ..
-It is as simple that!
+It is as simple as that!

 Please note, that the `NERDA` model configuration above was instantiated
 with all default settings.
 You can however customize your `NERDA` model